 Alternative entry routes are available for a range of other qualifications.
 Prior experience is also considered, subject to approval by the programme manager and admissions staff.

 Read more general information about our entry requirements.

 For any further help, please contact our admissions team:

 Benefit from a course designed in partnership with Cirencester College, utilising the expertise and resources of both institutions; including use of the Cirencester College Animal Centre with more than 80 species.

-You will have the opportunity to gain practical rural skills training within the areas of estate maintenance, forestry, machinery, vehicles, pesticides and health and safety, through the Rural Innovation Centre at Harnhill Manor Farm.
-The cost of the practical training courses is included in the tuition fees.
+You will also gain practical rural skills training through our Rural Innovation Centre at Harnhill Manor Farm with the cost included in the tuition fee.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.

 Each module is worth a specified number of credits.
 Each credit equates to 10 hours of total study time.
 Total study time includes scheduled teaching, independent study and assessment activity.